What incentives work best for workplace health and wellness programs?

 What’s the best incentive?

 Let’s get this one out of the way first: The single most effective incentive is not an external reward.

 The best incentive is intrinsic motivation.
-That is, your employees need to be genuinely motivated within themselves (see our article on tangible vs intangible incentives.
+That is, your employees need to be genuinely motivated within themselves.

 For optimal participation and engagement, participants have to want it.
 They have to really see a direct, personal and highly emotional reason for taking part.